ripsawridge/site/site/contents/_cma/2016/shorts.md

 But the land was pretty empty, too.
 Scuds of cloud to the south, and glimpses of mountains.
 Dry grass was inviting to sit on for it's scarcity.

-It'll get colder and wetter.
+> It'll get colder and wetter.
-The days get shorter, now.
+> The days get shorter, now.
-A hulking man and child pass by,
+> A hulking man and child pass by,
-both with quizzical expressions.
+> both with quizzical expressions.
+>

-A smug man with enormous headphones and a microphone.
+> A smug man with enormous headphones and a microphone.
-I've doubtless received a sentence in his book.
+> I've doubtless received a sentence in his book.
-Heathens on the moor...
+> Heathens on the moor...
+>

-A day begun in joy, but marred by a crack in glass brought
+> A day begun in joy, but marred by a crack in glass brought
-too quickly from heat to sharp cold.
+> too quickly from heat to sharp cold.
-Oh, we thought.
+> Oh, we thought.
-There are pits and traps.
+> There are pits and traps.
-It matters not that we made them ourselves.
+> It matters not that we made them ourselves.
-The shock of cold water is a thing large to me.
+> The shock of cold water is a thing large to me.
+>

-Now you are the wanderer.
+> Now you are the wanderer.
-You feel your muscles and the sun on your back.
+> You feel your muscles and the sun on your back.
-These are your friends.
+> These are your friends.
-Perhaps you can tolerate no other.
+> Perhaps you can tolerate no other.
+>

-Dreams die, as they must.
+> Dreams die, as they must.
-But look, here is dry grass.
+> But look, here is dry grass.
-A hummock to sit on.
+> A hummock to sit on.
-One day there will be coffee in a house.
+> One day there will be coffee in a house.
-The blue peaks call you, as they ever did,
+> The blue peaks call you, as they ever did,
-as if beyond time.
+> as if beyond time.
+>                 Me, that day

 ### Roßkogel and Weißstein
 _July 21, 2016_